-In the course of sex, who enjoys more, a man or a woman?
+There are myths about sex and many sex myths have been busted but one question has always remained.
+Who enjoys sex more, man or a woman?
 If you have not given this question a thought, then let me tell you, mythology has.
-And if you have thought about it, well, then you sure are obsessed with questions!
+And if you have thought about it, well, then you sure are obsessed with this question.

 Both Greek mythology and the Mahabharata seem to have tried to answer this question, both with definite answers of course!

 According to Greek mythology, Tiresias was a blind prophet well known for his ability to predict the future.
 However, this was both a curse and a boon.
 According to one version, Tiresias once came across a pair of copulating snakes and hit one of them with his stick.
 Hera, the Queen of the gods, was not happy with this and she cursed him to become a woman for seven years.
 After seven years, Tiresias came across the same sight again, but this time he left them undisturbed.
 This act allowed him to regain his masculinity.
 Once Zeus and Hera were having an argument, as to who enjoyed more during sex.
 According to Zeus, it was women and according to Hera, it was men.
 Tiresias was called to arbitrate, since he had experienced sex both as man and woman.
 Tiresias answered, “Of ten parts, man enjoys only one!”
 This upset Hera so much, that she cursed him to become blind.
 Zeus could not do much, so he gave Tiresias the gift of foresight.
 Tiresias goes on to play an important role in guiding Odysseus during his journey, but that’s a different story.

 Related reading: What women want from men